 As we stated at the beginning of this article, a social media marketing consultant is responsible for providing expert advice and driving the overall direction of a brand's social media strategy.
 While they do identify where social media optimization is needed and suggest how this should be executed, consultants aren't responsible for implementing the strategy.

 This is where social media management comes into play.

-Funny enough, according to Google Trends, interest for social media managers has steadily risen over the last five years while interest for social media consultants has remained stagnant.
+Funny enough, according to Google Trends, interest for social media managers has steadily risen over the last five years while interest for consultants has remained stagnant.
 More companies are hiring freelancers or consultants that not only create the strategy but also implement it.

 A social media manager is in charge of coordinating a brand's social media accounts.
 This includes content creation, planning/scheduling social campaigns, analytics, ad management, and anything else that relates to their social media presence.

 Social media managers and consultants will typically work together closely, with the manager going on to execute the strategy created by the consultant.

 In short, businesses shouldn't consider a social media consultancy unless they have a marketing team or person in-house who has the bandwidth to implement their recommendations.

 If you aren't able to manage this internally, it's more appropriate to look at outsourcing to a marketing agency or a consultant that offers both consulting and social media management.

 7 questions you must ask when hiring a social media consultant